philipdowner/dotfiles/README.md

 Yes.
 A great example of this is after your system software is updated.
 Just go back into the Terminal, and start at step 2 of the installation instructions.
 There's no need to re-clone this repository.

-### What can I change?

-After installation anything you want to change or tweak will be done in `~/.dotfiles`.
-Because that directory originated as a Git repository, everything is nicely version controlled.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
-For example the `~/Code` directory.

-`dot` is a simple script that installs some dependencies, sets sane macOS defaults, and so on.
-Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
-You can find this script in `bin/`.

 # Post-Installation

 There are some things that this script can't do automatically (yet).
 For convenience we've listed them out below.